guycipher/k4/README.md

 ### Example usage
 This is GO code that demonstrates how to use K4.
-The code is simple and demonstrates the basic operations of PUT, GET, and DELETE.
+The code is simple and demonstrates PUT, GET, and DELETE operations.

 ```go
 import (